Drug Lord Juan Hernández Is FREE: "This is the Be Best Christmas ever!"

 There is no doubt that Trump had been keeping score.
 And the sport he was playing?
 One-upmanship.
 The Hernández conviction was a huge victory for Biden’s DOJ, and there was no way that Trump was going to let that stand.
 He was intent on taking that win off the scoreboard while simultaneously smearing Biden’s reputation.

-A Hernández pardon would do the trick.
+A Hernández pardon might just do the trick.
+Undoing part of Biden’s legacy — so satisfying.

 As we are all familiar, Trump is famous for his cheating, be it in elections, on his taxes, in his marriages, on the golf course, or in his financial affairs.
 If pardoning an international drug trafficker meant he could knock even one point off Biden’s side of the scoreboard, it was worth it.
 Who cares that the people hurt by Hernández were robbed of the justice they deserved?
 Certainly not Trump.
-Nor the GOP, it would seem, as we’d heard nothing from their leadership.
+Nor the GOP, it would seem, as we’ve heard nothing from their leadership.

 Releasing Juan Orlando Hernández from prison and pretending he had been unfairly targeted by the Biden administration, now there was a spectacle that was sure to stir the MAGA masses.
 If Karoline Leavitt could get the wording just right, everyone would understand that Trump was winning and that he, once again, had the upper hand.